Gustl Mollath

-Earlier life
+Early life

 Gustl Mollath was born 7 November 1956 in Nuremberg.
 He attended a Waldorf school and obtained an entrance qualification for universities of applied sciences in 1976.
 He then began to study mechanical engineering, which he subsequently abandoned.
 Mollath lost his father in 1960 and his mother in 1980, both due to cancer.
 In 1981 he worked for about two years as a controller at MAN and then founded the automotive Augusto M. workshop, specializing in tyres, vehicle tuning and vintage car restoration.

 In 1978 he met his future wife Petra Mollath, who worked from 1990 as a financial adviser at HypoVereinsbank.
 They married in 1991.

 Court case and detainment

 According to Petra Mollath, a violent confrontation and assault happened in August 2001 in their apartment.
 In 2002, she moved out.

 In September 2003 Petra Mollath turned to Gabriele Krach, a psychiatrist at "Klinikum am Europakanal", Erlangen, who issued a medical opinion, sourced from her representations, that Gustl Mollath was most likely suffering from a serious psychiatric illness.

-Petra Mollath transferred this document on September 23 to the District Court of Straubing by fax, whereupon it was used in allegations of aggravated assault, leading to criminal proceedings against Mollath before the District Court of Nuremberg.
+Petra Mollath transferred this document on 23 September to the District Court of Straubing by fax, whereupon it was used in allegations of aggravated assault, leading to criminal proceedings against Mollath before the District Court of Nuremberg.
 Mollath twice dismissed proposed assessment dates for his mental state in 2003, first in mid-2004 and again in early 2005.
 He was therefore admitted by the court to a psychiatric hospital for a psychological assessment.
 Gustl and Petra Mollath divorced in 2004, and late in 2005 he was charged with assault and accused of damaging car tires (in such a way that they might have caused severe accidents) of various people involved in the case.

 From February 2006, Mollath was deemed to be a public danger and was held in three different institutions including, from April 2006, the Straubing District Hospital.

 The District Court Nuernberg-Fuerth eventually acquitted Mollath in August 2006, because of his attested state of mind, yet considered the accusation proven.
 The court ordered his hospitalization in a psychiatric hospital because he was considered dangerous.
 The judgment was based, among other things, on the opinion of expert Klaus Leipziger from Bayreuth, who attested to Mollath's paranoid delusions of a "black money complex".

 Since mid-2009, Mollath was hospitalized in the District Hospital of Bayreuth.